andreyto/pgp-par/README.md

-PGP: Parallel Proteogenomics Pipeline for MPI clusters, high-througput batch clusters and multicore workstations
+PGP: Parallel Proteogenomics Pipeline for MPI clusters, high-throughput batch clusters and multicore workstations
 ================================================================================================================

 The open source, automated proteogenomics pipeline (PGP) described here is freely available under [GPLv3](http://www.gnu.org/copyleft/gpl.html) license.
 It is designed to run in a range of different parallel Linux computing environments:

 -   HPC (high-performance computing) clusters that are set up to